draganpodrascanin/start-express-app/readme.md

 # START EXPRESS APP

-## Easy to use cli to bootstrap your node-express project.
+## Easy to use cli to bootstrap your node.js-express project.

 ### Options: